 - Spa Treatments

 - Pet Friendly

 - Air Conditioning

 - Daily Maid Service

 - Bicycles Available

-There are 28 self-catering suites and villas spread across the grounds, hidden between lavender, honeysuckle and jasmine, and amongst fountains.
+There are 30 self-catering suites and villas spread across the grounds, hidden between lavender, honeysuckle and jasmine, and amongst fountains.
 Suites occupy the main chateau and feel more romantic.
 They also benefit from traditional hotel servicing and incredible views across the vineyards.
-For honeymooners, we’d suggest the cosy and secluded gardener’s cottage (Maison du Jardinier), hidden at the edge of the property, with its own pool.
+For honeymooners, we’d suggest the cosy and secluded gardener’s cottage (La Maison du Jardinier), hidden at the edge of the property, with its own pool and beautiful sunsets.